raidos23/PyCompiler_Pro-/README.md

 ## Quick Start
 Requirements: Python 3.9+ (ensure Python is installed on your machine and available in PATH).
-Make sure that python3.9+-devel is installed on your machine.
+Make sure that python3.9+-devel is installed on your machine if you on linux, but if you on Windows install Microsoft vs_BuildTools.

 Quick tip: On Windows, simply run run.ps1; on Linux, run ./run.sh.